Generative AI

 Image: Ron Lach on Pexels

-Generative AI in coursework
+The use of generative AI tools in coursework

 Examples of incorporating generative AI into teaching